johnnyho197/crossword/README.md

 ![EasyLevel](https://github.com/johnnyho197/crossword/assets/89495195/5a95624d-345f-4ac7-846d-d1f2fa67d354)

-You can replay as many time as you want or choose exit to exit the game.
-Your score would still be stored in the local device so next time you play you can try to beat your old highscore.
+You can replay as many times as you want or choose exit to exit the game.
+Your high scores would still be stored in the local device so next time you play you can try to beat your old highscores.